Words by Lula Criado

 Do you find creativity where there was once insanity?

-If you would have to give up one of your five senses, which one would it be and why?
+If you had to give up one of your five senses, which one would it be and why?

 Hearing.
-This might seem like an odd choice for a musician, but after training myself to “hear” musical scores by looking at them, I can pretty much recreate any sound I want in my head – so from a musical point of view loosing my hearing wouldn’t necessarily be a great loss.
-More difficult, however, would not being able to hear my kids laugh.
+This might seem like an odd choice for a musician, but after training myself to “hear” musical scores by looking at them, I can pretty much recreate any sound I want in my head – so from a musical point of view, losing my hearing wouldn’t necessarily be a great loss.
+More difficult, however, would be not being able to hear my kids laugh.

 Empathy and apathy… Would you be able to work with someone like yourself?